 Note: This story also appears in the May issue of the Sho'men Club Newsletter.
 To become a member of the Sho'men Club, click here.

-Junior field hockey player Hillary Kane spent the spring semester in South Africa and writes about her experience from the southernmost country on the African continent.
+Junior volleyball player Emily Hoyle spent the spring semester in Turkey and writes about her experience from the Crossroads of Europe and Asia.
 Here is her experience.

 That was the number one response I received when mentioning that I would be studying abroad in Turkey.
 At first, I was surprised, with my immediate internal response being, "why not?"
 Once I got my past my knee jerk reaction, however, it was impossible not to acknowledge it as a legitimate question.
 I knew absolutely no Turkish and very little about Islam; I have no family lineage here; and I have never shown, or had, any great interesting in the uprisings and revolutions in the Middle East.
 To top it off, I made my choice to studying abroad in Istanbul right when major U.S. media coverage of the escalating tension between Turkey and Syria began taking off.

 Perhaps in all honesty, my biggest aversion to the question "why?" was that I didn't know the answer, or at least, know how to articulate it.
 One of the reasons for going that was easiest to explain was that I just wanted to try something different.
 Istanbul has a population of over 13 million, making it one of the five most populous cities in the world, while Boğaziçi University itself has over 12,000 students.
 As far as size goes, that's about as big of difference you can get from Chestertown and Washington College.
 Of course, the size of the city is just a minor player in what makes living in Istanbul so different; the culture, religion and language all stood in stark contrast to everything I had grown accustomed to in the United States.